FreshKernel/kraft-sync/README.md

-   and including them on the client side will increase the size and require the players to download more, for example, Geyser is above 10 MB, Another client-side mod [Physics Mod](https://modrinth.com/mod/physicsmod) which is more than 130 MB, when using more and more mods not only the syncing process will be slower, it will also require more space on the disk and in some rare cases it could cause issues (if the server-side mod will cause an exception when running on the client side) or it's not marked as a server-side mod
+   and including them on the client side will increase the size and require the players to download more, for example, Geyser is above 10 MB, Another client-side mod [Physics Mod](https://modrinth.com/mod/physicsmod) which is more than 130 MB, when using more and more mods not only the syncing process will be slower, it will also require more space on the disk and in some rare cases it could cause issues (if the server-side mod causes an exception when running on the client side) or it's not marked as a server-side mod
 6. Uploading Minecraft developer mods and downloading them to the players from external sources other than the original might be against the LICENSE